manaranjanp/UCI-HAR-Dataset/Codebook.md

   + WALKING_DOWNSTAIRS
   + WALKING_UPSTAIRS

-* Mean value of observed measurements of mean and standard deviations ( Column 3 thorugh 81 )
+* __Mean value of observed measurements of mean and standard deviations__ ( Column 3 thorugh 81 ) - numeric

  Are the average values of selected measurements of mean and standard deviation of the features  recorded from accelerometers of samsung phones of the volunteers.
+Following is the _list of the variables from column 3 through 81_, in that order.
 ```
 AvgOf_tBodyAcc_Mean_X        	-  Mean value of tBodyAcc_Mean_X
 AvgOf_tBodyAcc_Mean_Y		-  Mean value of tBodyAcc_Mean_Y